Frequently Asked Questions About Joy-Fuller Rehabilitation Center

 Besides the patient, the family is the most important part of the team.
 Unless there needs to be a period of time in therapies for the patient to adjust the intensity of the treatment, the family will be encouraged to participate fully in the treatment team, including education, and helping the patient learn new skills.

-Over the course of a number of years, we have returned at least 80% of our patients home, which has exceeded regional and national outcomes.
+Over the course of a number of years, we have exceeded national outcomes for returning patients home.
 We have always earned three year accreditations by CARF (Commission on Accreditation of Rehabilitation Facilities), since our first survey in 1992.
-We are currently recognized for specialty programs in stroke and brain injury.
-We are also part of the continuum of care as a Stroke Center of Excellence, and we are part of a Magnet Hospital.
-While these may seem like just more trophies getting dusty on a shelf, they are actually standards of excellence in healthcare, and they show that we are committed to providing our patients with the best care, based on evidence in the field, and with the lowest chance of hospital readmission.
+We are currently recognized for specialty programs in stroke and brain injury as part of a continuum of rehabilitation and part of a Magnet Hospital.
+We are committed to providing our patients with the best care, based on evidence in the field, and with the lowest chance of hospital readmission.

 Frequently Asked Questions about Acute Therapy Services